pubnub/c-core/qt/README.md

 or `jom`.

-If you have many Qt versions on your machine, be sure to use the Qt5 or Qt6 tools, for which purpose you may utilize the `qtchooser` app.
+If you have many Qt versions on your machine, be sure to use the Qt5 or Qt6 (whereas QT6 is unix tested only) tools, for which purpose you may utilize the `qtchooser` app.
 For example, do:

 	qtchooser -run-tool=qmake -qt=5 pubnub.pro